How to Protect Your Credit with a Credit Freeze

 What is a credit freeze?

 A credit freeze prevents unauthorized users from accessing your credit without your approval.
-It provides a major roadblock to any scammers trying to open a fraudulent credit account in your name.
+It provides a major roadblock to any scammer trying to open a fraudulent credit account in your name.
+According to a survey published by the Identity Theft Resource Center, only 3% of Americans freeze their credit after receiving a data breach notice.

 Pros of freezing your credit: